-Vibrations will be monitored at locations of HDD installations, with a focus on structure(s) closest to the work area (e.g., within 100 feet).
+Vibrations will be monitored at locations of trenching and HDD installations, with a focus on structure(s) closest to the work area (e.g., within 100 feet).
 Contractors will implement vibratory monitoring in accordance with NYSDOT 634.99010017 (non-blasting) for baseline survey and construction phase work.
 The Contractor will perform vibration monitoring during construction operations, as applicable and when adjacent construction activities make monitoring prudent.
+A desktop assessment has identified approximately 48 building structures within 100 feet of trenching and HDD activities.
+All of the parcel owners of the identified 48 structures have been notified (see Appendix B, Structure Owner Notice) regarding pending construction activities.
 Monitoring will be performed at these locations, if requested.
-The contractor will adjust the construction parameter to control the amplitude of the vibration to diminish its force at distances where sensitive structures exist.
-Standards developed by the NYSDOT and/or U.S. Bureau of Mines (USBM) set limits on vibration magnitudes that will prevent damage to above and below-ground structures.
-Adherence to these standards will avoid and minimize adverse impacts to existing structures (BMP Document Section 8.1.3).
+Contractor will adjust the construction parameter to control the amplitude of the vibration to diminish its force at distances where sensitive structures exist.
+Standards developed by the NYSDOT and/or U.S. Bureau of Mines (USBM) set limits on vibration magnitudes that will prevent damage to above and belowground structures.
+Adherence to these standards will avoid and minimize adverse impacts to existing structures.